zhulibin123/handouts/README.md

 ## About

 The purpose of this repository is to distribute handouts during a SESYNC training event.
-The content changes between short courses, but it typically includes worksheets for different tutorials and any necessary data.

-Most trainees will clone this repository during a short course.
-Instructions for creating your own "origin" repository will be given during the course and are also described in [CONTRIBUTING.md](CONTRIBUTING.md).
+The content changes between short courses, but it typically includes the worksheets for severl lessons.
+Most trainees will import this repository during a short course.
+Instructions for creating your own GitHub repository will be given during the course and are also described in [CONTRIBUTING.md](CONTRIBUTING.md).

+## Data

+[Download](https://files.sesync.org/pydio/public/09bb83) a zipped data file that accompanies the worksheets.
+A typical data-synthesis pipeline keeps the data and source code in separate locations&mdash;we'll do the same for this short course.

 ## Past Events